eclipse-che/che-docs/src/main/pages/setup-docker/docker-multi-user.md

 * to need to pre-build Keycloak and Postgres images - configuration is mounted into containers
 * port 5050 needs to be publicly available (OpenShift uses route and service)
 * Che CLI pre-configures and populates values for envs like CHE_HOST, that is then used in Keycloak configuration files

+## What's Next?

+Now that you have a running Che Multi-User instance, let's [create a user, setup GitHub oAuth and login][user-management].

 {% include links.html %}